 • Direct the United States Coast Guard to forward deploy Coast Guard cutters to locations that offer opportunities for the joint enforcement of maritime security.
-These cutters would help to attain Navy and combatant commander engagement goals and would be the correct security assets to employ to meet theater cooperation goals.14
+These cutters would help to attain Navy and combatant commander engagement goals and would be the correct security assets to employ to meet theater cooperation goals.13

-With stronger partnerships and more capable partners, the United States will be more likely to mount effective responses to the range of projected climaterelated contingencies.
+With stronger partnerships and more capable partners, the United States will be more likely to mount effective responses to the range of projected climate-related contingencies.
 Even with better partnerships, however, the United States will not be able to respond to every scenario.
 Moreover, many partner nations may be unable to commit resources to a catastrophic event because they are fully engaged in their own domestic or regional issues brought on by the same event.

 The Department of the Navy, in cooperation with other military services, the Department of Homeland Security, the Department of State, and other relevant agencies, should therefore invest resources in understanding the human impacts of climate change in order to prepare for and prioritize the most plausible contingencies.
-The DOD's 2010 Quadrennial Defense Review directs that the department pursue risk management strategies.15 In this committee's opinion, it will be very important for the department to apply that recommendation to climate change.
+The DOD's 2010 Quadrennial Defense Review directs that the department pursue risk management strategies.14 In this committee's opinion, it will be very important for the department to apply that recommendation to climate change.
+The DOD should consider climate change to be comparable to other challenges to U.S. interests, focusing planning and strategy on the contingencies that are most threatening for U.S. security.